 The Company operates in the audio/video industry segment of the home entertainment industry through its design, manufacture and sale of stereo headphones and related accessory products.
 During the last fiscal year, the Company acquired certain assets of ADDAX Sound Company.
-See Part II, Item 7 - "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" herein.
+See Part II, Item 7 "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" herein.

-The Company does not report its finances by segment, as the Company's principal business line is the design, manufacture, and sale of stereo headphones and related accessories.
+The Company does not report its finances by segment, as the Company's principal business line is the design, manufacture, and sale of stereophones and related accessories.
 The percentage of total revenues related to this central business line over the past three fiscal years was:

-2003 2002 2001 Stereophones 100% 97% 94%
+2003 2002 2001 ---- ---- ---Stereophones 100% 97% 94%

-The Company's products are sold through audio specialty stores, the Internet, direct mail catalogs, regional department store chains, discount department stores, military exchanges, prisons, and national retailers under the "Koss" name and dual label.
-The Company also sells products to distributors for resale to schools systems, and directly to other manufactures for inclusion with their own products.
-The Company has more than 1,600 domestic dealers and its products are carried in approximately 16,000 domestic retail outlets.
-International markets are served by domestic sales representatives and a sales office in Switzerland which utilizes independent distributors in several foreign countries.
+The Company's products are sold through audio specialty stores, catalog showrooms, regional department store chains, military exchanges and national retailers, which the Company does not own, under the "Koss" name and dual label.
+The Company has more than 1,600 domestic dealers, who are not employees, and its products are carried in approximately 16,000 domestic retail outlets.
+International markets are served by domestic sales representatives and a sales office in Switzerland, which utilizes independent distributors in several foreign countries.